gandhi500/system.config/README.md

     int status;
     pid_t child_pid;
     while ((child_pid = wait(&status)) != -1) {
-        if (WIFEXITED(status)) {
+    // WIFEXITED–Query status to see if a child process ended normally.
+This macro queries the child termination status provided by the wait and waitpid functions, and determines whether the child process ended normally. if (WIFEXITED(status)) {
             printf("Child process %d terminated.\n", child_pid);
         }
     }

-    // Calculate total cumulative time spent by children start_clock = times(&start_time);
+    // Calculate total cumulative time spent by children
+    // Please note that the times() function returns the process times in clock ticks, so we divide them by sysconf(_SC_CLK_TCK) to convert them into seconds.
+Also, keep in mind that the actual time spent in user and kernel mode may vary depending on the system's scheduling and other factors. start_clock = times(&start_time);
     for (int i = 0; i < n; i++) {
         end_clock = times(&end_time);